Confined-deconfined interface tension and latent heat in SU(N) gauge theory: Mixed phase lattice runs

-We prepare the initial configuration using simulations with the inverse lattice gauge coupling $\beta$ slightly above and below the pseudo-critical value $\beta_c$ on the two sides of the lattice given by $z<N_z/2$ and $z\geq N_z/2$, respectively.
-This automatically gives rise to a two-phase configuration.
-We also ensure that the deconfined phase Polyakov line expectation value is along the positive real axis; because of the very large metastability, the expectation value remains real over any realistic simulation time, justifying the use of the real part of the Polyakov line as the order parameter.
-After the initial configuration has been generated, we set $\beta$ to $\beta_c$ and impose the above mentioned restriction on the value of the average Polyakov line, that
+\refcorr[We prepare the initial configuration]{Assuming that we have a sufficiently good initial estimate of the pseudo-critical value $\beta_c$ of the inverse lattice gauge coupling $\beta$, we prepare the initial mixed phase configuration} using simulations with \refcorr[the inverse lattice gauge coupling $\beta$]{$\beta$} slightly \refcorr[above and below the pseudo-critical value $\beta_c$]{above and below $\beta_c$} \refcorr[on the two sides]{in the two halves} of the lattice given by $z<N_z/2$ and $z\geq N_z/2$, respectively.
+This automatically gives rise to a two-phase configuration \refcorr[]{as sketched in Fig.~\ref{fig:twophase} (up to a translation s.t. $z_2=N_z$)}.
+We also ensure that the deconfined phase Polyakov line expectation value is along the positive real axis; because of the very \refcorr[large]{strong} metastability \refcorr[]{of the $N$ degenerate deconfined vacua in large systems}, the expectation value remains real over any realistic simulation time, justifying the use of the real part of the Polyakov line as the order parameter.
+After \refcorr[the initial configuration has been generated]{the system has settled in a mixed-phase configuration}, we set $\beta$ to $\beta_c$ \refcorr[]{for all $z$} and impose the above mentioned restriction on the value of the average Polyakov line, that

 where $P_0=\abs{\avof{P_L}_{\text{decon.}}}$ and the relative interval width, $c_w$, is set to a small \%-value.
 If the range is too narrow, the update rejection rate grows too large, and the simulations are inefficient.
-If the range is too wide, the simulation might encounter meta-stabilities, because the system starts to experience the tails of the two peaks in the probability distribution for $\re P_L$ sketched in Fig.~\ref{fig:schematic} and will be attracted by the boundaries of the Polyakov loop range.
+If the range is too wide, the simulation might encounter metastabilities, because the system starts to experience the tails of the two peaks in the probability distribution for $\re P_L$ sketched in Fig.~\ref{fig:schematic} and will be attracted by the boundaries of the Polyakov loop range.